epidrome/surfer/readme.markdown

 * [Jekyll Minima](https://github.com/jekyll/minima) is already flexible enough with skins, social media icons, and configuration files.
 * [nanogallery](https://nanogallery2.nanostudio.org) has been implemented as a jekyll minima custom head and a [jekyll layout](https://jekyllrb.com/docs/layouts/).
+* [Uploadcare](https://uploadcare.com) manages the photo delivery and the automatic production of photo thumbnails.

 ## Alternatives